dancras/Doubles/README.markdown

 Released under a New BSD License.

-Feedback can be left at http
+Feedback can be left at http://www.dancras.co.uk

 Getting Started